zees-dev/robot-challenge/a-restful/README.md

 - [ ] Design of core structs - to store robot information in memory
   - Store each robot in 10x10 grid
-  - Implement the SDK interfaces
+  - Implement the SDK interfaces using custom structs
-  - Implement minimal frontend or console UI to view state of a warehouse
-  - Serve this static SPA or directory from backend API
 - [ ] OpenAPI compliant spec
   - Have a look at Twirp, GRPC-gateway
   - Have a look at Go Kit - the transport should a decoupled part of the architecture
+- [ ] Implement unit tests for functionality
-- [ ] Implement tests for API
+- [ ] Implement integrations tests for API
   - Implement test coverage
+- [ ] Challenge
+  - Implement minimal frontend or console UI to view state of a warehouse
+  - Serve this static SPA or directory from backend API
+  - A `writer` should get notified of successful command completion (potentially write output to file)
+    - Provide high level design overview
+    - The writer sends server-side event to an admin panel?
 - [ ] Dockerize API

 ## Improvements